Fine tuning your Fresh Nagios Installation

 Check the nt plugin:

-Looks ok but it really isn’t.
-There’s problems in the command.
+Looks ok, but it isn’t.
+There are problems with the command.
 Let’s make some fixes:

 Text version for your copypaste needs: